Alfonsina Storni

-Alfonsina Storni (22 May 1892 – 25 October 1938) was an Argentine poet and playwright of the modernist period.
+Alfonsina Storni (29 May 1892 – 25 October 1938) was a Swiss-Argentine poet and playwright of the modernist period.

 Early life

-Storni was born on May 29, 1892 in Sala Capriasca, Switzerland.
+Storni was born on May 29, 1892, in Sala Capriasca, Switzerland.
 Her parents were Alfonso Storni and Paola Martignoni, who were of Italian-Swiss descent.
 Before her birth, her father had started a brewery in the city of San Juan, Argentina, producing beer and soda.
 In 1891, following the advice of a doctor, he returned with his wife to Switzerland, where Alfonsina was born the following year; she lived there until she was four years old.
-In 1896 the family returned to San Juan, and a few years later, in 1901, moved to Rosario because of economic issues.
+In 1896 the family returned to San Juan, Argentina, and a few years later, in 1901, moved to Rosario because of economic issues.
 There her father opened a tavern, where Storni did a variety of chores.
 That family business soon failed, however.
 Storni wrote her first verse at the age of twelve, and continued writing verses during her free time.
-She later entered into the Colegio de la Santa Union as a part-time student.
+She later entered into the Colegio de la Santa Unión as a part-time student.
 In 1906, her father died and she began working in a hat factory to help support her family.

 In 1907, her interest in dance led her to join a traveling theatre company, which took her around the country.
 She performed in Henrik Ibsen's Ghosts, Benito Pérez Galdós's La loca de la casa, and Florencio Sánchez's Los muertos.
-In 1908, Storni returned to live with her mother, who had remarried and was living in Bustinza.
+In 1908, Storni returned to live with her mother, who had remarried and was living in Bustinza (Santa Fe Province).
 After a year there, Storni went to Coronda, where she studied to become a rural primary schoolteacher.
-During this period, she also started working for the local magazines Mundo Rosarino and Monos y Monadas, as well as the prestigious Mundo Argentino.
+During this period, she also started working for the local magazines Mundo Rosarino and Monos y Monadas, as well as for the prestigious Mundo Argentino.

 In 1912 she moved to Buenos Aires, seeking the anonymity afforded by a big city.
 There she met and fell in love with a married man whom she described as "an interesting person of certain standing in the community.
 He was active in politics..."
 That year, she published her first short story in Fray Mocho.
 At age nineteen, she found out that she was pregnant with the child of a journalist and became a single mother.
 Supporting herself with teaching and newspaper journalism, she lived in Buenos Aires where the social and economical difficulties faced by Argentina's growing middle classes were inspiring an emerging body of women's rights activists.